Lattice for Startups: Editor's Take

 How does Lattice compare to alternatives?

-Lattice is one of the strongest options in the hr & payroll category.
+Lattice is one of the strongest options in the hr & people category.
 See our full Lattice alternatives comparison to evaluate it against Deel and Rippling.

 Should I claim the Lattice startup deal?

-If hr & payroll is part of your stack, yes.
-The SaaSOffers Lattice deal gives you $1,000 off first year — verified, free to claim, and takes minutes to activate.
+If hr & people is part of your stack, yes.
+The SaaSOffers Lattice deal gives you $1,000 off first year, verified, free to claim, and takes minutes to activate.

 Ready to try Lattice?